kickitharder/Meade-LX200-Classic--ASCOM-Driver/README.md

 •	Optional voice announcements when using the ASCOM driver

-•	32 and 64-bit versions are available
+•	Works in 32 & 64 bit environments

 •	Multiple applications can access the LX200 simultaneously